-A new attraction to Nelson is the Regional Museum – it opened in 2007 and is well worth a visit.
+Nelson is also home to the Regional Museum.
+It opened in 2007 and is well worth a visit.

-The World of Wearable Art Museum is a must see for the fashion following guest.
-Make sure to check it out.Nelson has some fabulous restaurants – why not spoil yourself and enjoy lunch by the sea.
+The World of Wearable Art & Classic Car Museum is a must see for followers of fashion.
+Be sure to check it out.Nelson has some fabulous restaurants – why not spoil yourself and enjoy lunch by the sea.

 New Zealand’s unique blend of Maori and Western culture has given rise to a fresh Pacific identity that breathes vibrancy.
 What is Kiwi culture?
-It’s about being innovative, independent and celebrating diversity.
-There are more than 300 full–time artists and craftspeople active throughout the Nelson region.
+It’s about being innovative and independent, and celebrating diversity.
+There are more than 300 full–time artists and craftspeople throughout the Nelson region.
 They include ceramic artists, sculptors, glassblowers, painters, designers, woodworkers, jewellers and textile artists.
 We can arrange a tour of the regions galleries, artists and craftspeople.

 Just five minutes out of Blenheim and about 75 minutes drive from the lodge, this heritage aircraft museum is located at the Omaka Aerodrome.
 It currently houses one of the world’s largest collections of World War 1 aircraft and memorabilia, including those owned by acclaimed film director, Sir Peter Jackson.

 Experience a traditional Māori welcome, sample Māori food and learn more about local Māori history and culture on a guided tour of the Omaka Marae near Blenheim.
 We can arrange this for you – just ask.